missagar01/store-backend-aws/readme.md

 ### 1. Submit Indent – `POST /indent`
 Creates a new indent entry. `form_type` decides the auto-generated `request_number` prefix (`IND01`, `IND02`, … for INDENT; `REQ01`, `REQ02`, … for REQUISITION).
+The request body may now include `group_name` (or `groupName`) so the backend can persist the item’s group along with the indent row.

 **Request body**
 ```json